MoeinT/DP-300/tf/AzureSQLSecurity/README.md

 - **Connection Test**: Verified the database connection from the VM again, ensuring successful access through the private endpoint.
 - **Security Check**: Ensured the database was not accessible from any other source, including my own laptop, to confirm the security configuration.

+> Note: Implementing both the service endpoint and private link was done in two separate steps to explore both approaches in securing the SQL Database.
+The private link is a more secure approach in general, as it ensures that nothing goes through the internet.

 ## Importance of Infrastructure as Code with Terraform

 ### Modular Approach